 The most current version of ADA compliance is the 2010 ADA Standards for Accessible Design released by the Department of Justice on September 15, 2010.
 The 2010 ADA standards replace the original 1991 version.

-Having an ADA-compliant website is becoming essential, and it is also critical for ranking on Google now because it affects user experience.
+Having an ADA-compliant website is the right thing to do, and it is also critical for ranking on Google now because it affects user experience.
 And we all know that SEO is a critical strategy to get long-term stable traffic to your website.

-So, now you’ll need to optimize your website using ADA compliance guidelines as well as basic SEO tips here.
+So, now you’ll need to optimize your entire website using ADA compliance guidelines as well as basic SEO tips here to prevent any accessibility problems.

-This ADA website compliance checklist can help you check the most important things on your website that make it more accessible.
-This makes it easier for people with disabilities to read your content whether they have hearing or vision impairments, cognitive disabilities, or others.
+This ADA website compliance checklist can help you check the most important things on your website that make it more accessible such as color contrast, audio content, home page elements, text description, page titles, and so forth.
+This makes it easier for people with disabilities to read your content whether they have hearing or vision impairments, cognitive impairments or disabilities, or others.

-Learn about the 3 legal pages you must have on your website in this blog post.
+Learn about the 3 legal web pages you must have on your website in this blog post.

 My father was sued for $90,000 by a contractor working for him in his small business.
 So, I’ve seen what happens to business owners and their families when they get sued.